HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 The latest commit is then stored in the database.

 ## Input Parameters
-- Parameter: gitHubURL
+- Parameter: courseGitURL
-   - Type: int
+   - Type: varchar
    - Description: Full repo URL.
-Describe parameter.
-Stored as *int(11)* in the database
+Stored as varchar(1024) in the database

 - Parameter: action
    - Type: String